How to buy life insurance online & 13 life insurance savings tips

 That’s the smart, cost-efficient way to buy life insurance.

-- The simple type of life insurance that satisfies the valid risk transfer function described above.
+- The simple type of life insurance that satisfies the valid risk transfer function described above (term life insurance).

-- The complex type of life insurance where companies exploit their unfair advantages described earlier to create product differentiation designed to confuse the consumer so they can suck money from your pocket into theirs.
+- The complex type of life insurance where companies exploit their unfair advantages described earlier to create product differentiation designed to confuse the consumer so they can suck money from your pocket into theirs (all other kinds).

 The sad truth is the life insurance marketing game has morphed from a simple risk transfer sale into a complex puzzle where savvy companies design complex investment and retirement products under a life insurance wrapper with carve outs and riders that consumers have difficulty understanding or pricing correctly.
 These riders provide a complex array of benefits designed to hook consumer hot buttons motivating a buying decision that, more often than not, is not appropriate.

 The absurdity of mixing insurance with investing should be intuitively obvious: